The Best War Poems Everyone Should Read

 John McCrae, ‘In Flanders Fields‘.
 Although the association between fields of poppies and commemorating the war dead predates the First World War, it was certainly popularised by WWI and in particular by this John McCrae poem.
 McCrae was inspired to write it after he conducted the burial service for an artillery officer, Alexis Helmer, who had been killed in the conflict.
 In the chaplain’s absence, McCrae, as the company doctor, presided over the burial of the young man.

 Wilfred Owen, ‘Dulce et Decorum Est‘.
 One of the most famous of all war poems, ‘Dulce et Decorum Est’ (the title is a quotation from the Roman poet Horace, Dulce et decorum est pro patria mori or ‘it is sweet and fitting to die for one’s country’) was written in response to the jingoistic pro-war verses being written by people like Jessie Pope.
 Indeed, Pope is the ‘friend’ whom Owen addresses directly in the closing lines of the poem.
-We’ve offered a detailed analysis of Owen’s ‘Futility’, another of his great war poems, in a related post, and we’ve discussed his sonnet ‘Anthem for Doomed Youth’ here.
+We’ve selected some of Wilfred Owen’s best poems here.

 Siegfried Sassoon, ‘Dreamers‘.
 Along with Owen, Sassoon was among the most celebrated of WWI poets and one of the sharpest documenters of what Owen called ‘the pity of War’.
 Sassoon even played an important role in helping to inspire and encourage the taut style of Owen’s poetry.
 This sonnet is not his best-known, but it’s a moving depiction of the longing the ordinary soldier felt for home, his loved ones, and the normal life he’d left behind.
 (See WWI blogger Grace Freeman’s pick of ten of the finest Sassoon poems here.)